Optimize the Performance of a Vue App with Async Components — SitePoint

 Optimize the Performance of a Vue App with Async Components

 Want to learn Vue.js from the ground up?
 Get an entire collection of Vue books covering fundamentals, projects, tips and tools & more with SitePoint Premium.
-Join now for just $9/month or try our 7 day free trial.
+Join now for just $14.99/month.

 Single-page applications sometimes cop a little flack for their slow initial load.
 This is because traditionally, the server will send a large bundle of JavaScript to the client, which must be downloaded and parsed before anything is displayed on the screen.
 As you can imagine, as your app grows in size, this can become more and more problematic.